Independent Governance Committee

 Dougy heads Aegon UK’s Existing Business.
 His career began with Aegon in 1998 and, since qualifying as an actuary in 2001, he has held leadership roles in finance, marketing, sales, and general management, including a short spell with Aegon in the USA.
 Dougy had a break from Aegon taking on a role as an associate director at PwC, before returning to Aegon UK in 2011 as Head of Finance Transformation.
 In 2012 he became Retail Strategy Director, before taking up the role of Protection Director in 2014.

 *Ian and Colin are corporate IGC members.
 This means they're employed by companies which provide professional independent services, and Aegon UK’s service contract is with the company rather than the individual.

 The Terms of Reference applicable to our IGC are available here(Opens new window).

 Value for money principles

-The IGC has developed its own value for money principles to reflect Aegon UK’s book of business, taking into account customer research.
-It will assess Aegon UK’s approach to workplace pensions against these ahead of publishing its first Annual Report by April 2016.
-Its value for money principles reflect research amongst Aegon UK’s customers and also amongst broader consumers which asked what they regarded as key to value for money.
+The IGC has developed its own value for money principles to reflect Aegon UK’s book of business.
+These value for money principles reflect research amongst Aegon UK’s customers and also amongst broader consumers which asked what they regarded as key to value for money.

 The findings showed that as well as looking for low charges and good returns on their investments, customers want a choice of funds, which are responsive to the appetite for investment risk they have and that they want to be able to keep track of their policy’s performance online.
 These are all reflected in the principles.